 Monday, March 13, 2017

 St. Patrick's Day is later this week, and so it seems like a perfect time to write a post on a favorite hymn, Be Thou My Vision.
 I'm willing to bet that this is one of the most-sung traditional hymns apart from Amazing Grace.
-Legends abound about this popular hymn, and they are charming stories that add to my enjoyment of the hymn, but we don't know much about their veracity.
+Legends abound about this song, and they are charming stories that add to my enjoyment of the hymn, but we don't know much about their veracity.
 Here's what we know for sure.
 The Old Irish text predates the song itself by centuries, and we have copies of manuscripts from the 10th or 11th centuries.
 There's a good chance that the text existed long before that time within the Irish monastic tradition.
 Mary Byrne wrote a modern English translation of the poem in 1905 and just a bit later, Eleanor Hull wrote a translation in metric verse.
 The first published version of the song set to the Irish folk tune Slane (which has charming legends of its own) was in 1909 in a collection called Old Irish Folk Tunes and Songs.
 The title leads me to believe that the text had been paired with that tune for some time.

 The original poem has been attributed to a blind Irish monk named Dallán Forgaill.
 The request that God would be his vision is even more poignant if this is true.